Joint session: Philippines

-While the State of the Nation address occurs annually, and presidential elections occur every six years, the only time that the other two conditions were met after the approval of the 1987 constitution was after the declaration of martial law in Maguindanao after the Maguindanao massacre in 2009, and in Mindanao after the Marawi crisis in 2017 and 2018.
+While the State of the Nation Address takes place annually, and presidential elections occur every six years, the only instances when the other two conditions were met post the approval of the 1987 constitution were following the declaration of martial law in Maguindanao after the Maguindanao massacre in 2009, and in Mindanao after the Marawi crisis in 2017 and 2018.

+Special joint sessions can also be convened to facilitate visiting foreign leaders' addresses to Congress.

 Joint sessions are typically held at the seat of the House of Representatives, which is at the Batasang Pambansa Complex, Quezon City.

 United Kingdom

 English and later British monarchs have jointly addressed the House of Commons and the House of Lords since the 16th century.
 Since 1939, foreign heads of state and dignitaries have been invited to address both houses of Parliament, the first to do so was French President Albert Lebrun in March 1939.

 The speech from the throne upon the State Opening of Parliament is made before a joint sitting of both Houses.
 This occurs in the House of Lords, the upper chamber, due to the constitutional convention that the monarch never enters the House of Commons.
 The closing of each of parliamentary session is also marked by a speech to both Houses.